 If working with a team, the level of situational awareness achieved is related to the level and quality of communications within the team.
 Working together and communicating efficiently will result in a sharper awareness overall.

-Situational awareness is so very important (what we observe, how we interpret it and how we act based on that awareness).
-Keeping an open mind is not always easy.
+Situational awareness is so very important (what we observe, how we interpret it, and how we act based on that awareness).
+Keeping an open mind and getting beyond the barriers is not always easy.
 Thinking beyond our normalcy bias does not come natural.
 It requires discipline.
 Challenge yourself and why you feel the way you do about a situation – especially before making an important decision.
 Understand the situation…